 Edinburgh Zoo seeks to provide equal opportunities for all visitors and we are working hard to ensure that our visitor facilities are accessible to everyone.

 Free admission for carers

-Visitors with disabilities, or those who require special assistance, are offered free admission for one accompanying carer when they pay the full adult/child price.
+Visitors who require special assistance are offered free admission for one accompanying carer when they pay the full adult/concession/child price.

-Please bring relevant proof of entitlement such as a blue badge, ‘plus one’ travel card or letter from Disability Living Allowance as this will be asked for on arrival.
+Please bring relevant proof of entitlement, such as an Access Card with ‘+1’ symbol, a ‘plus one’ travel card or letter from Disability Living Allowance, as this will be asked for on arrival.

 Please follow this link for a full list of terms and conditions, including those for parking.

 A limited number of manual wheelchairs are available for free hire from the main entrance.
-A £10.00 deposit is required, which is fully refundable on return of the wheelchair to point of collection.
+A £10 deposit is required, which is fully refundable on return of the wheelchair to point of collection.
 These are available on a first come first served basis and are disinfected after each use.